Logstown: Visit by Chabert de Joncaire, 1750-51

 After Céloron returned and reported his experiences, the new Governor-General of New France, the Marquis de la Jonquière, decided to send Philippe-Thomas Chabert de Joncaire back to Logstown to establish a permanent French base there.
 In early July 1750, Joncaire set out from Montreal with a staff of eight cadets and four soldiers, in addition to two Cayuga guides.
 They traveled with two canoes loaded with goods, including powder and shot, intended as gifts for the Indians and for trade.
 They proceeded down the Allegheny to Logstown, where Joncaire had orders to establish a trading-house, two stories high, its walls fitted with crénelés, (loopholes) for defense.
 Joncaire was directed to explore the region, to learn all he could about the Monongahela River, to find a new route from southern Ohio to Lake Erie, to visit Lower Shawneetown and establish relations with the chiefs there, and finally, to report back to Céloron in Detroit.

 Throughout September and October the Pennsylvania government received reports that a Frenchman named "Jean Coeur," or "John Ceur" was traveling up and down the Ohio River, distributing gifts and gaining influence with the Indians.

 Conference between French and Native American leaders around 1750 by Émile Louis Vernier.

 Croghan returned to Logstown again in November, 1750, to tend to his trading post there.
 He wrote to Governor James Hamilton on 16 November: "Yesterday, Andrew Montour and I got to this Town, where we found thirty warriors of the Six Nations...They told us that they saw John Coeur [Joncaire] about one hundred and fifty miles up this River at an Indian Town, where he intends to build a Fort if he can get liberty from the Ohio Indians.
 He has five canoes loaded with goods, and is very generous in making presents to all the chiefs of the Indians that he meets with."

 Map showing the French occupation of the Ohio Valley, based on Christopher Gist's surveys of 1751, showing "Logs T." to the lower left of center.

 Alarmed by these continued attempts of the French to maintain influence over the Ohio tribes, the Pennsylvania government purchased gifts and sent Croghan and Montour back to Logstown.
 They arrived on 18 May 1751, and were welcomed warmly.
-Two days after they arrived, "Mr. loncoeur and one Frenchman more" arrived, accompanied by forty Iroquois warriors.
+Two days after they arrived, "Mr. loncoeur and one Frenchman more" arrived, accompanied by forty Haudenosaunee warriors.
 On 21 May Joncaire called a council with the leaders of Logstown, and Croghan was also there.
 Joncaire requested that the leaders respond to Céloron's speech of August, 1749, challenging them to end all trade relations with the English.
 In his letter to Governor Hamilton, Croghan noted, "To enforce that speech he gave them a very large belt of wampum," a symbol of the importance of his message.
 Keeshequeatama, Speaker for the Six Nations, replied:

 You desire we may turn our Brothers, the English, away, and not suffer them to come and trade with us again.